snijderd/Assignment2-Azure-IaC/README.md

 # Assignment2-Azure-IaC

-This repository contains everything you need to deploy a fully functional CRUD app to Microsoft Azure using Infrastructure as Code (IaC).
+This repository contains everything you need to deploy a fully functional CRUD app to Microsoft Azure using Infrastructure as Code.
 The setup is automated, allowing you to quickly deploy and run the app with minimal configuration.

 ## Project Overview

-This project demonstrates how to deploy a Dockerized CRUD (Create, Read, Update, Delete) application to Azure using Azure Container Registry (ACR) and Azure Container Instances (ACI).
+This project demonstrates how to deploy a Dockerized CRUD application to Azure using Azure Container Registry (ACR) and Azure Container Instances (ACI).
 It leverages Bicep templates for infrastructure provisioning and a Bash script to automate the entire deployment process.

 ### Key Components